mthcht/awesome-lists/Lists/DYNDNS/dyn-dns-list-alexandrosmagos/README.md

 # Dynamic DNS List

-This folder is a clone of the original project: [alexandrosmagos/dyn-dns-list](https://github.com/alexandrosmagos/dyn-dns-list).

-All credits for the original content and contributions belong to the original author.
+This folder contains DYNDNS lists retrieved from [alexandrosmagos/dyn-dns-list](https://github.com/alexandrosmagos/dyn-dns-list) by the script `fetch_dyndns_lists_from_github_alexandrosmagos.py`

 The **Dynamic DNS List** provides a comprehensive collection of Dynamic DNS (DDNS) domains and providers.
 These lists are valuable for identifying, blocking, or analyzing dynamic DNS services often used in malicious activities, phishing, or for legitimate purposes.